 Before you become sexually active, you must also consider how to do this in a safe and honest way.
 Talk about HIV/AIDS and other sexually transmissible infections (STIs).
 Always use protection during sex and sex play to prevent contact with body fluids that could transmit a sexually transmissible infection.

 The best protection against sexually transmissible infections is to use barrier protection such as condoms and dams (a thin piece of latex placed over the anal area during oral sex).
 Condoms can be bought from supermarkets, chemists and other outlets.
 Latex free condoms are also available from some outlets.
 Male condoms, dams and lubricant are available free from the Melbourne Sexual Health Centre and many other sexual health clinics around Australia.

 Finding more information

 You can get more information from:

 - The Gay and Lesbian Switchboard – this service is anonymous and will not show up on your telephone bill.
 You can chat to someone about your feelings and they can answer many of your questions and tell you about support groups and social functions.

-- Visit reputable websites – such as or Reach
+- Visit reputable websites – such as twenty10 or Reach Out

 - Gay and lesbian newspapers – every state has a gay and lesbian newspaper.
 This will tell you what is on and how to access support and social groups.
 You can also subscribe to national magazines.